axelson/dep_viz/README.md

 TODO:
 - [ ] Handle bad dot files
-- [ ] Selected node + hover: Show the compile path
+- [x] Selected node + hover: Show the compile path
   - Should this depend on the view mode?
 - [ ] Selected node + hover: show the files in the path in the infobox
 - [ ] Have a setting to not highlight runtime dependencies?
+- [ ] Click on file in top stats to keep it highlighted
+- [ ] Hover over file in ancestors info box to see the path from that file to the selected file
 - [ ] Bug: a label gets rendered over the current node (interfering with rendering and mouse focus)
 - [ ] Highlight two-way dependencies somehow
 - [ ] Intro animation: Start all files in a regular grid, then add the relations and start the force layout